- What does an osprey look like?

 Modern technology allows us to attach small satellite transmitters to a lightweight harness on birds.
 This is expensive to do, but enormously useful in collecting detailed information such as exact routes, timings and behaviours of migrating birds. .

-Our birds have never previously been radio satellite tracked but birds from Speyside and birds from Rutland have been, as well as ospreys from Scandinavia.
-A famous example is ‘Logie’ a female osprey tracked by Roy Dennis from the Highland Wildlife Foundation.
+Our birds were tagged for the first time in 2012 but previously ospreys had been radio satellite tracked from Speyside by Roy Dennis from the Highland Wildlife Foundation and birds from Rutland Water, as well as ospreys from Scandinavia.
 There are also some websites where the migration of radio tagged ospreys can be followed.

 Satellite studies tell us:

 - Most ospreys take a month or more to get to their destination